 As a general rule, if a complaint or an appeal is upheld, then the results of the relevant assessment cannot be altered – though the outcome may be amended (eg someone with a low shortlisting score might be given an interview if a mistake in process can be demonstrated).

 Please write to the lead national recruitment office for the specialty to which you are applying.
 A full list of lead organisations and specialties can be found on the Oriel Portal.
-For applications to all RCP coordinated ST3 specialties, please write to the RCP.
+For applications to all Physician Specialty Recruitment Office coordinated ST3 specialties, please write to the PSRO.

 The lead recruiter will 'own' your complaint and be a single point of contact.
 The lead recruiter will liaise with other recruiting organisations as required to manage your complaint.